Non-Markovian random walks with memory lapses: Introduction and motivation

-In this work we propose an approach to construct Bernoulli sequences which have flexibility to combine dependent and independent periods.
-Inspired by the conditional probability provided in \eqref{Yu}, we introduce Bernoulli sequences $\{X_i, i\ge 1\}$ having a random dependence on their past (given by $S_i$).
-This dependence will obey the following rule.
-It will be activated/inactivated by an auxiliary collection of Bernoulli trials $\{Y_i, i\ge 1\}$, which is called the {\it memory switch sequence}.
-The dependence will be in "on" (resp. "off") mode, whenever the switch factor "$Y_i=1$" (resp. "$Y_i=0$").
+In this paper we define a sequence $\{X_i,i\geq 1\}$ of Bernoulli random variables, in which each trial has probability of a success either as function of the number of previous successes $S_n$ or independent of that.
+The dependence will be activated/inactivated by a latent collection of independent Bernoulli trials $\{Y_i, i\ge 1\}$, called the {\it memory switch sequence}.
+In other words, we construct Bernoulli sequences which have flexibility to combine dependent and independent periods.
+The dependence will be in ``on'' (resp. ``off'') mode, whenever the switch factor ``$Y_i=1$'' (resp. ``$Y_i=0$'').
+We call the model as Bernoulli sequences with random dependence (BSRD).

-In this paper we characterize some properties of such Bernoulli sequences with random dependence (BSRD) and provide several examples of applications, which include contagious diseases, merchandising and correlated random walks.
-The main results are classical limit theorems for $S_n$ in a class of BSRD $\{X_i\}$ with linear dependence.
-In addition, we study the patterns of memory switch sequence $\{Y_i\}$, assuming different structures for such Bernoulli trials, that is, the i.i.d. and Poisson trials cases.
-We remark that characterization of the memory switch sequence is crucial to understand the cyclic behaviours of dependence/independence of the Bernoulli collection $\{X_i\}$.
-In other words, for instance, a large string of $0$'s in $\{Y_i\}$ represents a long period of independence in trials of the BSRD $\{X_i\}$, which we shall define as a {\it memory lapse}.
-The property of memory lapses will be exploited in applications.
+The dependence structure is taken from classical applications in epidemiological studies (see, for instance, Chapter 7 of Zelterman \cite{Ze}).
+However, as noted in recent years, a class of non-Markovian random walks \cite{BB,HK,Ku,ST} can also be defined by that kind of dependence structure.
+Formally, let $\mathcal{F}_i = \sigma(X_1, \ldots, X_i)$ be the $\sigma$-field generated by the sequence $X_1, \ldots, X_i$.
+The probability of a success on the $(i+1)$-th trial, given its past $\mathcal{F}_i$ satisfies $\P(X_{i+1} = 1 | \mathcal{F}_i) = \P(X_{i+1} = 1 | S_i)$.
+In words: the whole information of the past is summarized in $S_i$.
+In particular, for these processes, the present paper adopts the following notation